-Leading in the ASEAN region
+Leading in the ASEAN Region

-How do you prioritise, navigate and make decisions as a leader?
+How do you prioritize, navigate and make decisions as a leader?
 Stuart Dean, Senior Advisor of ASEAN Advisory and former CEO of GE, uses his 35 years of experience to give you actionable insights on becoming a better leader in the ASEAN region.

 GAIN ACTIONABLE INSIGHTS TO:

 - Setting priorities and using decision making frameworks to lead effectively in a large organization

 - Building the right habits to help you succeed as a leader in the ASEAN region

 - Balancing the priorities of Western headquarters with the priorities of localized ASEAN execution

 What’s the most important factor to monitor - people, strategy or culture?
 While you’ll need to prioritize each of these factors differently, you must be addressing all three factors well to lead your department or company.
 These factors are closely interlinked so ignoring one factor would naturally have a negative impact on the others.
 You've got to work very hard to build the right culture, values and direction.

 Letting everyone set their own priorities is a prescription for disaster.
 Business is a team game.
 An excellent recent example is AirAsia, which I’m on the board for, which became rather siloed over time.
 This in turn made the company bureaucratic and factionalized.
 After the leadership realized and recognized this, it enabled us to become more efficient as a company.
 We changed the culture to be more integrated and we called it One Air Asia.
 An organization needs to reach a consensus on priorities and try new things to grow but there should also be processes to follow such initiatives.
 The company needs to be willing to pull the plug if initiatives are not working.
 Generally speaking, most companies have too many initiatives going on at once.
 It is better to have fewer initiatives with greater emphasis.